JeffHeck/SchoolDataProject/about.md

 Pertinent statistics and charts are presented on K-12 schools in Washington State.
 This site is devoted to analyzing school data to inform and assist parents, taxpayers and policy makers with their school related decisions.
-The current emphasis is analyzing school districts' finances including teacher and administrator total compensation packages.

 ## Data Sources